$FastDoc$: Domain-Specific Fast Continual Pre-training Technique using Document-Level Metadata and Taxonomy: Introduction

-In present times, continual pre-training \cite{empmultidomain, dontstop} on unlabelled, domain-specific text corpora (such as PubMed articles in medical domain, research papers in Scientific Domain, E-Manuals in Customer Support Domain, etc.) has emerged as an important training strategy in NLP to enable open-domain transformer-based language models perform various downstream NLP tasks such as Question Answering (QA), Named Entity Recognition (NER), Natural Language Inference (NLI), etc. on domain-specific datasets \cite{cuad, scibert, nandy-etal-2021-question-answering}.
-Most of the pre-training strategies involve variants of Masked Language Modelling (MLM) \cite{roberta}, Next Sentence Prediction (NSP) \cite{bert}, Sentence Order Prediction (SOP) \cite{albert}, etc. that use local sentence/span-level contexts as supervision signals.
+In present times, continual pre-training \citep{empmultidomain, dontstop} on unlabelled, domain-specific text corpora (such as PubMed articles in medical domain, research papers in Scientific Domain, E-Manuals in Customer Support Domain, etc.) has emerged as an important training strategy in NLP to enable open-domain transformer-based language models perform various downstream NLP tasks such as Question Answering (QA), Named Entity Recognition (NER), Natural Language Inference (NLI), etc. on domain-specific datasets \citep{cuad, scibert, nandy-etal-2021-question-answering}.
+Most of the pre-training strategies involve variants of Masked Language Modelling (MLM) \citep{roberta}, Next Sentence Prediction (NSP) \citep{bert}, Sentence Order Prediction (SOP) \citep{albert}, etc. that use local sentence/span-level contexts as supervision signals.
 However, such methods require a lot of pre-training data and compute.
-For instance - pre-training of \bert architecture on a $3.17$ billion word corpus was performed on $8$ GPUs for around $40$ days to obtain \scibert ~\cite{scibert} (a State-of-The-Art domain-specific pre-trained model for the Scientific Domain).
-A pressing requirement is to reduce this training time which we tackle in this paper by leveraging a simple observation.
+For instance - pre-training of \bert architecture on a $3.17$ billion word corpus was performed on $8$ GPUs for around $40$ days to obtain \scibert ~\citep{scibert}.